 Recently, Evensen [18] proposed an efficient analysis scheme for the EnKF which is based on a factorization of the term in parentheses in the Kalman gain equation (2.42).
 This relies on an ensemble representation of the observation error covariance matrix R and requires that the state and observation ensembles are independent.
 As has been discussed in the remarks on the EnKF, this scheme can lead to a further degradation of the filter quality.
-With this newer analysis scheme the complexity of operations which scale with m^3 or m^2 is reduced to be proportional to m.
-An exception from this is the generation of the observation ensemble, the complexity of the newly proposed EnKF analysis scheme will be similar to the complexities of SEEK and SEIK.
+With this newer analysis scheme the complexity of operations which scale with $m^3$ or $m^2$ is reduced to be proportional to m.
+An exception from this is the generation of the observation ensemble which remains unchanged.
+Thus, apart from the generation of the observation ensemble, the complexity of the newly proposed EnKF analysis scheme will be similar to the complexities of SEEK and SEIK.
 However, the generation of the observation ensemble will remain costly.